-I stupidly came off my medication without consulting my GP and it has caused one mighty storm.
+I stupidly came off my medication without consulting my GP and it has caused a storm.

 I have never felt so wrong in my whole life, the withdrawal from Citalopram is worse than my anxiety all together.